AmrEldib/cmder-powershell-powerline-prompt/README.md

 ![Screenshot](Screenshot.png)

 ## Aliases
-Store aliases in its own PowerShell script under the `profile.d` folder in a file (for example) named `alias.ps`.
+Store aliases in `profile.d` folder.
+To easily manage aliases, create each alias in its own file with extension `.alias.ps1`.
-There's an example for how to create an alias file in `alias.ps1.example`.
+To store a private alias that you don't want to include in the repo, create it with extensions `.private.alias.ps1`.

+There's a special alias for quickly jumping to favorite folders: `goToFolder.alias.ps1`.
+Favorite folders are listed in the file `goToFolder.config` under `profile.d`.
+This file is a comma-separated file that lists an alias to a folder along with its target.
+For example: `c` sends me to `~\Code`.
+To use this command, I can simply type `g c` to go to `~\Code`.

+To add additional folder aliases, simply add additional entries in the `goToFolder.config` folder.
+See `profile.d\goToFolder.config.example` for example.

 ## Setting up files in Cmder config folder